nityansuman/tensormine/README.md

 ## You have just found TensorHub.

-The open source library to help you develop and train ML models, easy and fast as never before with `TensorFlow 2.0`.
+The open source library to help you develop and train models, easy and fast as never before with `TensorFlow 2.0`.
-`TensorHub` is a global collection of `building blocks` and `ready to serve models`.
+`TensorHub` is a global hub of `building blocks` and `ready to serve models`.

-It is a wrapper library of deep learning models and neural lego blocks designed to make deep learning more accessible and accelerate ML research.
+`TensorHub` is a library of deep learning models and neural lego blocks designed to make deep learning more accessible and accelerate ML research.

 Use `TensorHub` if you need a deep learning library that:

-+ **Reproducibility** - Reproduce the results of existing pre-training models (such as Google BERT, XLNet)
++ **Reproducibility** - Reproduce the results of existing pre-training models (such as Google BERT, XLNet).

-+ **Model modularity** - TensorHub divided into multiple components: ready-to-serve models, layers, neural-blocks etc. Ample modules are implemented in each component.
++ **Model modularity** - TensorHub is divided into multiple components: ready-to-serve models, layers, neural-blocks etc. Ample modules are implemented in each component.
 Clear and robust interface allows users to combine modules with as few restrictions as possible.

++ **Fast** - Our custom utilities and layers are made from the ground up to support pre-existing standard frameworks like TensorFlow and Keras with efficiency in mind.

 + **Prototyping** - Code less build more.
-Apply `TensorHub` to create fast prototypes with the help of modulear blocks, custom layers, custom activation support.
+Apply `TensorHub` to create fast prototypes with the help of pre-cooked models, custom layers and utilities support.

 + **Platform Independent** - Supports both `Keras` and `TensorFlow 2.0`.
 Run your model on CPU, single GPU or using a distributed training strategy.